Coherent-Partners/spark-ts-sdk/docs/batches.md

 ## Describe batch pipelines across a tenant

-This method returns a list of all the batch pipelines available across a tenant.
+This method retrieves detailed info on recently run batch pipelines across a tenant.
-It helps you keep track of your batch pipelines and their statuses.
+It helps you keep track of existing batches and their statuses.
 Remember that this will only provide information about batches that are in progress or recently completed (i.e., within the past hour).